 Once a decaying neighbourhood with a reputation, Lapa is undergoing a cultural renaissance with a growing music scene.
 Today you’ll find a large number of live music venues, restaurants, and bars with new ones opening every year.
 Samba Dance Halls are usually built within the walls of very old buildings that once were used as warehouses for storing goods shipped in and out of Rio and will have a stage for the musicians with a large dance floor in front of it.
 In some clubs, such as Carioca da Gema, the dance floor is essentially the entire place.
 A typical club has a cover charge and generally provide a ticket and/or a drink card for its patrons to mark your orders.
-Make sure you don’t lose it in all that partying because you’ll have to pay a hefty minimum charge!
+Make sure you don’t lose it in all that party because you’ll have to pay a hefty minimum charge!

 Carioca da Gema